awthomp/Persimmon/docs/src/types.md

     they are very weak compared to a truly functional language, even Python creator Guido van Rossum has hesitations with the current state of functional programming in Python [@biancuzzi2009masterminds].
-    On the other hand Persimmon is functional, as there is no asignment, nor statements, there is only functions.
+    On the other hand Whitewater is functional, as there is no asignment, nor statements, there is only functions.
 * Dynamic or Static.
 Static types refer to the notion of the language using the type information to check for type safety on compilation time/before